sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - set the authentication mode to use on the specified interface.
 - configure the host mode of a port.
 - configure the period of time after which the Authenticator attempts to reauthenticate a supplicant on the port.
-- configure the actions to take when all the authentication servers are dead.
-- configure the actions to take when one authentication server comes back alive after all are dead.
 - configure Open Authentication mode on the port.
 - set the order of authentication methods used on a port.
 - set the priority for the authentication methods used on a port.